 The tenor Louis-Charles Gagnon has a noble and refined voice which allies a bright sound, an expressive style and an easy agility.

-In 2016 Louis-Charles won the first place at the Solo Competition with Orchestra organized by Laval University’s Music Faculty and the S. Cécile-Darveau award in 2015 for his first place at the La Relève Musicale Lyric Art Competition.
-In 2015 he also received the Tremplin Scholarship from the Drummondville Arts and Culture Service for the successes of his artistic achievements and, in 2014, a second place at the Canadian Music Competition.
+Finalist of the 2020 edition of Les Jeunes Ambassadeurs Lyriques, he also won in 2016 the first place at the Concours solo avec orchestre at Laval University.
+In 2015, he won the S. Cécile-Darveau award for his first place at the Concours d’Art lyrique de La Relève Musicale and received the Tremplin Scholarship from the Drummondville Arts and Culture Service for the success of his artistic achievements.
+In 2014, he got a second place at the Canadian Music Competition.